-- 4.5.1 Clearly identified with visitor/contractor passes. - 4.5.2 Met and directed by school staff/representatives. - 4.5.3 Signed in and out of the School by school staff. - 4.5.4 Given a safeguarding leaflet to read and/or directed to a poster informing them of how to report a concern - 4.5.5 Given restricted access to specific areas only of the school, as appropriate. - 4.5.6 Escorted by a member of staff/representative as required. - 4.5.7 Given access to pupils restricted to the purpose of their visit. - 4.6 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year^{1.}
+- 4.5.1 Clearly identified with visitor/contractor passes. - 4.5.2 Met and directed by school colleagues/representatives. - 4.5.3 Signed in and out of the School by school colleagues. - 4.5.4 Given a safeguarding leaflet to read and/or directed to a poster informing them of how to report a concern.

-- 4.7 All parents/carers must be made aware of the school's responsibilities with regard to child protection procedures through this policy, which is available on our website.
-Hard copies are also available from the Head's Office or the DSL. - 4.8 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - 4.8.1 Staff must ensure the child is in a safe place and in receipt of support; - 4.8.2 Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.8.3 Staff must make a written report using the school record keeping process.
-My Concern to be used to report a concern. - 4.8.4 Staff must ensure the time and date of the incident is recorded; - 4.8.5 A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child.
+- 4.5.5 Given restricted access to specific areas only of the school, as appropriate. - 4.5.6 Escorted by a colleague/representative as required. - 4.5.7 Given access to pupils restricted to the purpose of their visit. - 4.6 All colleagues must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all colleagues throughout the year, at a minimum of once a year - 4.7 All parents/carers must be made aware of the school's responsibilities with regard to child protection procedures through this policy, which is available on our website.
+Hard copies are also available from the Head's Office or the DSL. - 4.8 All colleagues must follow the reporting procedures as follows when reporting any child protection concerns: - 4.8.1 Colleagues must ensure the child is in a safe place and in receipt of support; - 4.8.2 Colleagues must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.8.3 Colleagues must make a written report using the school record keeping process.
+My Concern is to be used to report a concern; - 4.8.4 Colleagues must ensure the time and date of the incident is recorded; - 4.8.5 A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child.
 Always listen carefully and quietly.
 Do not press for any evidence at all.
 Remain calm and reassuring.
 Do not dismiss the disclosure and do not show distress or concern.
 Do not refute the allegation.
 Show that you care through open and reassuring facial expressions and body language.
-Do not interrogate or ask leading questions (it could later undermine a case); - 4.8.6 Use a body map to record any injuries seen or reported by the child: - 4.8.7 Staff must sign and date the report giving details of their role within school; - 4.8.8 The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved.
-Each child will have their own individual safeguarding/child protection record with a comprehensive summary of the concern, details of follow-up and resolution then any actions taken and the outcome for the child. - 4.8.9 All members of staff have been sent guidance as to how to note take when a disclosure/allegations are made. - 4.9 Through our Attendance Policy and lesson registration, we have a robust system for monitoring attendance.
-The school will act to address absenteeism with parents/carers and pupils promptly, identifying any safeguarding issues arising. - 4.10 All children attending our school are required to have a minimum of two identified emergency contacts. - 4.11 Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the
+Do not interrogate or ask leading questions (it could later undermine a case); - 4.8.6 Use a body map to record any injuries seen or reported by the child; - 4.8.7 Colleagues must sign and date the report giving details of their role within school; - 4.8.8 The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved.
+Each child will have their own individual safeguarding/child protection record with a comprehensive summary of the concern, details of follow-up and resolution then any actions taken and the outcome for the child; - 4.8.9 All colleagues have been sent guidance as to how to note take when a disclosure/allegations are made. - 4.9 Through our Attendance Policy and lesson registration, we have a robust system for monitoring attendance.
+The school will act to address absenteeism with parents/carers and pupils promptly, identifying any safeguarding issues arising. - 4.10 All children attending our school are required to have a minimum of two identified emergency contacts.